Stebbing

-Stebbing is a small village in the Uttlesford district of northern Essex, England.
+Stebbing is a village in the Uttlesford district of northern Essex, England.
 The village is situated north of the ancient Roman road Stane Street.
 It is 6 mi from the nearest railway station (Braintree), and 8 mi from nearest airport (London Stansted).
-The village has a pub and a bowling green and had a population of 1,300 in 2011 census.
+The village has a pub and a bowling green.
+At the 2021 census the parish had a population of 1,465.